allunamesrtaken123/NonogramUndergradThesis/Experimental/readMe.md

 #### Parsing Scraped Puzzles
 The C script `parseScrapedPuzzles.c` is used to read the JSON files and convert them to CNF formulae.
 To compile, use the command `gcc -o parsePuzzles parseScrapedPuzzles.c buf.c -ljansson`.
 The elements that may need to be changed are the directory paths in lines 130 and 211.
 You should be able to keep the files paths the same.

+#### Solving Scraped Puzzles
+The final step in the process is actually solving the puzzles to determine inferability.
+For this, `solvingScrapedPuzzles.py` is used.
+The only things to change are again the file paths.